soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     | Filter: Operator | contains                   |
     | Filter: Value    | 192.168.1.                 |

-3. Once the Device group is saved, you are able to act upon this group of devices as a single unit within IoT Central.
+Once the device group is saved, you are able to act upon this group of devices as a single unit within IoT Central.

 ## Exercise 4: Creating a useful dashboard